This base kit is made up of the following items:

 We are able to provide a CAD drawing for each base if you intend to install this item yourself.

-Method of construction of the raised timber base
+Method of construction of the Hortons raised timber base

-47x150mm tanalised timbers are fixed together to form the ring beam around the outer edge, which is then chocked up to be level and square (just above ground level, giving under floor ventilation and to avoid damp transferring to the timber part of the basekit) to form an outer ring beam for the main cabin walls to bear on.
+47x150mm tanalised timbers are fixed together to form the ring beam around the outer edge (the timbers may need to be cut down to suit your cabin as they are supplied in standard lengths, please check this before assembly), which is then chocked up to be level and square (just above ground level, giving under floor ventilation and to avoid damp transferring to the timber part of the basekit) to form an outer ring beam for the main cabin walls to bear on.
 This then dictates where the corner posts are to be concreted into the ground.
-Once the corner holes are dug, the plastic posts can then be offered into the holes, cut off to the correct length (the posts are supplied in long lengths to give flexibility for the lengths required), bolted to each of the timbers it is in contact with (lengths of threaded rod, nuts and washers are supplied with our kits) and concreted in using the quick setting postmix which is also supplied with our kits.
+Once the corner holes are dug, the plastic posts can then be offered into the holes, cut off to the correct length (the posts are supplied in long lengths to give flexibility for the lengths required, we allow a nominal 400mm length per post), bolted to each of the timbers it is in contact with (lengths of threaded rod, nuts and washers are supplied with our kits) and concreted in using the quick setting postmix which is also supplied with our kits.
 Further intermediate plastic posts are then fixed onto the outer ring beam in the same manner as the corner posts at no more than 2m spacings.

 The position of the internal joists can then be marked around the outer ring beam timbers.
 Joist hangers (supplied with the kit) are then fixed according to the marking out and the internal joists fixed into the joist hangers.
 If the span of the internal joists is greater than 3m then intermediate plastic posts are required which are are bolted to the joists in the same manner as the outer ring beam.